-Los Angeles Dodgers earn their first World Series title since 1988
+Los Angeles Dodgers beat Tampa Bay in Game 6, earn their first World Series title since 1988

 While Anderson was warming up, the baseball world was heating up to skewer Cash.

-From the harsh words of New York Mets ace Noah Syndergaard to the more measured reaction of longtime reliever Jerry Blevins, the sentiment was the same.
+From the harsh words of New York Mets ace Noah Syndergaard to the reaction of longtime reliever Jerry Blevins, the sentiment was similar.

 “So who gets to pull the manager?”
 Syndergaard tweeted.